EggPool/BismuthAPI/README.md

 You'll find it at [Bismuth Json-RPC](https://github.com/EggPool/BismuthRPC) with its doc.

 The json-rpc has the internal logic to create and keep track of multiple accounts and addresses.
-It's first purpose was to be used by echanges, to ease the integration of Bismuth.
+Its first purpose was to be used by echanges, to ease the integration of Bismuth.

 ## The Native API